tinamelie/DAFTAR-ML/README.md

 | 2    | Gene_cluster2 |  0.461 |
 | 3    | Gene_cluster3 |  0.321 |

-Running DAFTAR-ML on the dataset will produce results that score and rank these **features**.
+Running DAFTAR-ML on the dataset will score and rank these **features**.
 (Actual output will provide SHAP summary plots, cross‑validation performance metrics, and visualizations.)

 ### Workflow steps